LIMESTONE REPAIR & LIMESTONE POINTING

 Cement (portland) usually will contain small white pebbles, where there is a distinct different to the white chunks present in lime mortar.
 If you can scape the mortar pretty easily you may well be looking at a lime mortar.
 Lime will fizz in acid./vinegar.
 Obtain a small section of mortar and put it in white vinegar.
 If it fizzies it's most likely lime!

-• Look for sand at the limedtone wall base
+Look for sand at the limestone wall base